mhogan-nwra/envector/docs/index.rst

 3. *What changes are there with from nvector*?

+    * Any place there is a `import nvector` or `from nvector` statement, replace it with `import envector` or `from envector`, respectively.
     * The envector_ package is a Python3-only package as it embraces type-hints in most cases.
+    * Documentation is expanded in some cases.
     * The docstrings have been refactored to utilize the Napoleon docstring style.

+4. *When is the appropriate to switch to envector*?

+    * If your Python software must support NumPy version 2,
+    * If your Python software also stops supporting Python versions after its end-of-life cycle.